 Students from North Dakota State University traveled to Mandeville on Tuesday, March 18th on their way to their final destination, Houston.
 The students spent their spring break helping various communities instead of heading to the beach.
 Work began the following day, March 19th at 8am and continued until about 12 noon.
 During this time trees, shrubs and a variety of plants were planted in the first two medians where Heavens Drive meets Hwy.
 22. KMB board members, Mary Begue, Glenn Craddock and Peg Usner, city employee, Maggie Trenary and the Public Works Department were instrumental in designing the garden, selecting the plants and preparing the site for planting.

 “This project is a true collaborative between the City of Mandeville, Keep Mandeville Beautiful, North Dakota State University and UPS.
 Everyone brought something to the table in an effort to improve the appearance of Mandeville.
 It shows what can be accomplished when the private and public sectors work together,” states Susan Russell, Director of Keep Mandeville Beautiful.

-KMB kicks off annual art contests to spread anti-litter messages.
+KMB annual art contests winners presented.